pagliares/jpa-hands-on/README.md

 <p align="center"><a href="https://amzn.to/3B9mffs" target="_blank"><img src="https://github.com/pagliares/jpa-hands-on/blob/main/Images/Book_Cover.jpeg" widht=228 height=300 alt="EJB 3.1 book cover"></a></p>

-01/jpa-hands-on
+01 - jpa-hands-on
    - This is a minimum JPA example in Java SE that communicates with a MySQL database.
-   - It creates a GUEST table in the jpa_hands_on database.
+   - It creates a CUSTOMER table in the jpa_hands_on database.
-   - It populates the GUEST table with one guest (Florentino Ariza)
+   - It populates the CUSTOMER table with one customer (Florentino Ariza)